Joanna Scott: Writing career

-Work

 Form

 Scott has published fiction (both novels and short stories) and nonfiction (essays and book reviews).
 She is best known for fiction of lyrical prose that explores a wide range of subjects and employs a variety of literary techniques.
 The scholar Anne-Laure Tissut has characterized Scott's writing as displaying "a fascination for the diversity of the world and an awareness of the wealth of literary devices".
 Among the devices Scott has employed are magical realism and unreliable narration, and she is noted for her contributions to what the scholar Michael Lackey has called "biofiction", or biographical fiction, a form of literature that "names its protagonist after an actual historical figure" without being bound to the scholarly conventions of history or biography.
 Scott has done this by crafting fictions centered on historical figures ranging from Antonie van Leeuwenhoek to Egon Schiele to her own ancestors.

 Themes

 Scott's work is thematically diverse.
 Some scholarly attention has been paid to the feminist perspective in Scott's novels and their portrayal of women who navigate male-dominated arenas.
 Critics have also focused on Scott's preoccupation with all facets of creativity, including the psychology of artists, most obviously explored in Arrogance, and the choices made in the process of realizing a personal vision.